#docs #basics #setup #basics #pirate-metrics #activation

 Activation Analytics

-Activation is the second stage of the Pirate Metrics framework, focusing on when users experience your app's core value for the first time.
-TelemetryDeck automatically tracks these patterns to help you optimize the crucial first sessions that turn new users into engaged users.
+Activation is the second stage of the Pirate Metrics framework.
+It shows the moment users feel your app’s core value for the first time.
+TelemetryDeck tracks these patterns automatically.
+This helps you improve the first sessions that turn new users into engaged users.

 What is User Activation?

-With TelemetryDeck’s Activation dashboard, these insights are automatically collected and visualized with no additional code required beyond updating to SwiftSDK 2.8.0 / KotlinSDK 6.0.0 or later.
+With TelemetryDeck’s Activation dashboard, these insights are automatically collected and visualized.
+No additional code required.
+Please update to SwiftSDK 2.8.0 / KotlinSDK 6.0.0 or later.

 Questions you can answer: